sailpoint-oss/jsonpathly/README.md

 #### Grammar

 The project uses ANTLR [grammar](https://github.com/atamano/jsonpathly/blob/master/src/parser/generated/JSONPath.g4) to parse JSONPath expressions and construct a typed abstract syntax tree (AST).

+To install ANTLR on MacOS using Homebrew, run `brew install antlr`.

+You will need Java installed on your machine as well.
+If you install Java using Homebrew, you made need to link it to the correct folder to be recognized by ANTLR.

+`sudo ln -sfn /opt/homebrew/opt/openjdk/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk.jdk`

 #### Implementation